Community Detection and Stochastic Block Models: Exact recovery and CH-divergence

-The asymptotic independence takes place due to the regime that we consider for the block model in the theorem.
-To given a related example, in the context of the Erd\H{o}s-R\'enyi model $ER(n,p)$, if $W_1$ is 1 when vertex $u$ is isolated and 0 otherwise, then $\pp\{W_1=1|W_2=1\}= (1-p)^{n-2}$ and $\pp\{W_1=1\}= (1-p)^{n-1}$, and thus $\frac{\pp\{W_1=1 | W_2 =1\} }{\pp\{W_1 =1\}} =(1-p)^{-1}$ tends to 1 as long as $p$ tends to 0.
-That is, the property of a vetex being isolated is asymptotically independent as long as the edge probability is vanishing.
-A similar outcomes takes place for the property of MAP-component failing when edge probabilities are vanishing in the block model.

 The location of the threshold is then dictated by requirement that $n \pp\{Z_1 =1\}$ diverges, and this where the CH-divergence threshold emerges from a moderate deviation analysis.
-We next summarize what we obtained with the above reasoning, and then specialized to the regime of Theorem \ref{exact_thm}. \begin{theorem} Let $(X,G)\sim \sbm(n,p,W)$ and $Z_u:=\1(\hat{X}_{u,\map}(G,X_{\sim u}) \neq X_u)$, $u \in [n]$.
-If $p,W$ are such that $E_1$ and $E_2$ are asymptotically independent, then exact recovery is not solvable if
+We next summarize what we obtained with the above reasoning, and then specialized to the regime of Theorem \ref{exact_thm}. \begin{theorem} Let $(X,G)\sim \sbm(n,p,W)$, $E_u:=\1(\hat{X}_{u,\map}(G,X_{\sim u}) \neq X_u)$, $u \in [n]$.
+If the events $E_1$ and $E_2$ are asymptotically independent, then exact recovery is not solvable if